arnoldna/bicep-registry-modules/avm/res/network/load-balancer/README.md

 | [`subnet`](#parameter-backendaddresspoolspropertiesloadbalancerbackendaddresspropertiessubnet) | object | Reference to an existing subnet. |
 | [`virtualNetwork`](#parameter-backendaddresspoolspropertiesloadbalancerbackendaddresspropertiesvirtualnetwork) | object | Reference to an existing virtual network. |

-### Parameter: `backendAddressPools.properties.LoadBalancerBackendAddress.properties.adminState`
+### Parameter: `backendAddressPools.properties.loadBalancerBackendAddress.properties.adminState`

 A list of administrative states which once set can override health probe so that Load Balancer will always forward new connections to backend, or deny new connections and reset existing connections.
 'Down', 'None' 'Up'.

-- Required: Yes
+- Required: No
 - Type: string
-- Nullable: No
+- Nullable: Yes

-### Parameter: `backendAddressPools.properties.LoadBalancerBackendAddress.properties.ipAddress`
+### Parameter: `backendAddressPools.properties.loadBalancerBackendAddress.properties.ipAddress`

 IP Address belonging to the referenced virtual network.

-- Required: Yes
+- Required: No
 - Type: string
-- Nullable: No
+- Nullable: Yes

-### Parameter: `backendAddressPools.properties.LoadBalancerBackendAddress.properties.loadBalancerFrontendIPConfiguration`
+### Parameter: `backendAddressPools.properties.loadBalancerBackendAddress.properties.loadBalancerFrontendIPConfiguration`

 Reference to the frontend ip address configuration defined in regional load balancer.